ani26052007/lensing-substructure-cnn-vs-fno/Specific Test IV. Neural Operators/README_Task4_FNO.md

 **Key differences driving the performance gap:**

-1. **Pretraining:** ConvNeXt V2 benefits from ImageNet-1k FCMAE pretraining, 1.2M images of rich visual features.
+1. **Pretraining:** ConvNeXt V2 benefits from ImageNet-1k FCMAE pretraining — 1.2M images of rich visual features.
 FNO is initialized randomly and must learn everything from 30k lensing samples.

 2. **Parameter count:** ConvNeXt V2 Tiny has ~28M parameters with a heavily regularized, proven architecture.
 The FNO classifier is smaller and trained without transfer learning.